Jwan622/interview_prep/square/final_rd_part_1.md

 Shared dimensions
 Typically, dimension tables that are shared by multiple fact tables (or multiple dimensional models) are called shared dimensions.
 If shared dimensions already exist for any of the dimensions in the data warehouse or dimensional model, you should use the shared dimensions.
 If you are developing new dimensions that may be used across the entire enterprise warehouse, you should develop a design that anticipates the needs of the enterprise warehouse.

+### P hacking

+To take a toy example, suppose you wanted to establish a link between chocolate and baldness.
+You could then get a group of 10,000 men (a pretty big sample size by all accounts) to report on their consumption of M&Ms, Twix and Mars Bars over a period of time.
+In addition, you record the rate of going bald in the group over time.

+P Hacking
+Once you have your chocolate and baldness data, you run tests on everything you can think of.
+Do men who eat only M&Ms go bald younger?
+Do young men who eat both Mars and M&Ms but not Twix go bald on top more often than the front?
+Do older unmarried men who don’t exercise and eat none have a lower incidence of baldness?

+Run enough of these tests and you are eventually bound to get a result that is ‘statistically significant’.

+A p-value of 0.001, the probability of a result occurring randomly just 1 in 1000 times, is generally judged to be pretty significant: it’s very unlikely the association came about by chance, and there is most likely some factor behind it.

+This is based on the assumption, of course, that you are not running thousands of tests in order to find that 1 in a 1000 occurrence.

+Honest science demands that scientists go into their research with a clear, motivated hypothesis – for example, that we have reason to believe that this particular chemical causes this type of cancer, and we want to test this.
+For this reason, p-hacking is considered to be highly unethical.

 ### Denormalized Dimension Tables: